 3. Curbing Appetite: Blue and Purple

 No matter how unbelievable it may sound, the colours blue and purple have been associated with toxins and thus decrease the appetite of customers.
 Whether or not this statement is true, the fact is that there aren’t many naturally occurring blue or purple food items which are why they are considered to limit the appetite a person has.
 Blue is generally linked with relaxation.
-So if you own a coffee house where you want people to have a relaxing time and enjoy their beverages, blue and purple should be your restaurant interior colours.
+So if you own a coffee house where you want people to have a relaxing time and enjoy their beverages, blue and purple should be your restaurant interior colors.

 Cafe Coffee Day makes abundant use of the colour purple and is one of the most popular coffee destinations in the country.
 But do not forget that they do so with a contrast of red which is almost at the opposite end of the colour wheel.
-While purple and brown wood typically seen in a ‘Cafe Coffee Day’ create the aura, the red logo gives it a fast-casual dining feel and encourages impulsive buying.
+While purple and brown wood typically saw in a ‘Cafe Coffee Day’ create the aura, the red logo gives it a fast-casual dining feel and encourages impulsive buying.
 Also, red catches the customer’s eye far before purple so the decision to spend is already cultivated before the relaxing mood kicks in.

 4. Rushing In and Out: Bright Shades of Red and Yellow

 Yellow and Red are the most widely used colours in logos as they are the easiest colours to see.
 Both these colours elevate the heart rate and blood pressure of the customers and create an exciting emotion, which makes them eat fast and leave.
-Most of the fast food restaurants and QSR restaurants have either red or yellow walls or have accessories such as mugs, cups of the same colour on the table.
+Most of the fast food restaurants and QSR restaurants have either red or yellow walls or have accessories such as mugs, cups of the same color on the table.
 These colours schemes are only advisable for the places which have a high footfall and want the customers to leave fast.
 McDonald’s and KFC are the classic examples of fast food restaurants making use of colour psychology on customers.

 5. Letting Them Stay: Warmer Shades of Red, Orange, Brown

 Dark, earthy colours when painted onto the walls in light shades and combined with a little lighting of warm colours helps the customers relax and want to stay more.
-Darker shades of red, maroon, warm orange and brown tend to boost the appetite of the customers making them an appropriate colour choice for fine dining restaurants which specialize in multi-course meals.
+Darker shades of red, maroon, warm orange and brown tend to boost the appetite of the customers making them an appropriate color choice for fine dining restaurants which specialize in multi-course meals.

-While choosing the restaurant interior colours, the most important factor is what type of restaurant you own and what type of food you serve.
+While choosing the restaurant interior colors, the most important factor is what type of restaurant you own and what type of food you serve.
 If you are opening a new restaurant or trying to redecorate your establishment, then painting your walls as per the restaurant type will be a good idea but if you have already painted indoors but want to change the scheme of your restaurant, using the appropriate colours in table accessories, wall hangings and lighting can be a business booster too.